joaohenggeler/eternal-wanderer/README.md

 * Generates audio recordings of each page using text-to-speech.

-* Publishes the recorded videos to Twitter and Mastodon on a set schedule.
+* Publishes the recorded videos on Twitter, Mastodon, and Tumblr on a set schedule.

 * Designed with now obsolete web plugins in mind.
 The bot will automatically perform the necessary steps so that old web media plays smoothly (e.g. Flash, Shockwave, Java, VRML, MIDI, RealAudio, QuickTime, etc).